Buying a property - the process

 Once you have decided on an area/s you should register with some local estate agents.
 At Hudsons we will immediately begin assisting you in the search for your new home and will invite you to undertake a tour of our properties that best match your price range so you can get a better idea of what you can expect for your money.
-The more specific you can be about your requirements, the more able we are to match you to your ideal future home.
+The more specific you can be about your requirements, the more we will be able match you to your ideal property.

-If you are searching for property in London’s West End you can register with Hudsons by calling in at our office at 24 Charlotte Street or by using our online registration form.
+If you are searching for property in London’s West End you can register with Hudsons by calling in at our offices at 24 Charlotte Street or by using our online registration form.
 You will find our contact and registration details by clicking on the Register Now or Contact Us links.

 Viewing a Property

-We will strive to arrange property viewing appointments at times that best suit you, and will accompany you on weekdays, evenings and, by appointment, on Saturdays.
-The more properties we view with you, the better equipped we are to understand the kind of property you desire.
+At Hudsons we strive to arrange property viewing appointments at times that best suit you, and will accompany you on weekdays, evenings and, by appointment on weekends.

 Making an Offer

-Once you have found your ideal home and decide to make an offer, we will submit the offer, on your behalf, to the seller both verbally and in writing.
+Once you have found your ideal home and decide to make an offer, the agent will submit the offer, on your behalf, to the seller both verbally and in writing.
 It is wise to tell the estate agent all the positive points on your side, especially timescale and if you have already got a mortgage offer in principle.

 Any offer you make on a property will be subject to contract, and is not legally binding, for you or the seller, until the exchange of contracts.

-Once your offer has been accepted we will arrange for the agreed sale terms to be confirmed in writing to all parties.
+Once your offer has been accepted the agreed sale terms will be confirmed in writing to all parties.
 It is at this stage of the process that the exchange of contracts and completion dates should be agreed/targeted.
-At this point you will instruct your legal representative to begin the coveyancing process and your mortgage advisor to proceed formally with your mortgage application (if applicable) on to the next level.
-Once your mortgage is agreed in principle your mortgage lender will appoint a surveyor but non-mortgage buyers may wish to organize an independent survey.
+At this point you will instruct your legal representative to begin the conveyancing process and your mortgage advisor/bank need to move your mortgage application (if applicable) on to the next level.
+Once your mortgage is agreed in principle your mortgage lender will appoint a surveyor but non-mortgage buyers may wish to organise their own independent survey.

-Our staff will be happy to recommend a local surveyor to act on your behalf.
+Hudsons will be happy to recommend a local surveyor to act on your behalf if required.

-Subject to completion of formalities, both purchaser and vendor will sign the contract.
-A deposit, usually 10% of the purchase price, is forwarded to the vendor's solicitor.
+Subject to completion of formalities, with all parties having signed the contract, the deposit is forwarded to the seller’s solicitor.
 It is at this stage contracts are formally exchanged and the transaction becomes binding for both the seller and purchaser.

-The completion date is agreed on exchange of contract (but can be brought forward by mutual consent) completion is normally between two and four weeks after the exchange date.
+The completion date is agreed on exchange of contract (but can be brought forward by mutual consent) completion is normally between one to four weeks after the exchange date.

 After the contracts have been formally exchanged, your moving arrangements must begin.
 If you are selling and buying a property simultaneously, this will involve a considerable amount of organisation and it is advisable to begin arrangements in plenty of time.
-Key issues will be:
+Key points to address will be:

 - Furniture removals